luminovang/documentation/http/request.md

 ### getArray

-Get a value from the request method context array.
+Get a value from the request body as an array.

 ```php
 public getArray(string $method, string $key, array $default = []): array